hermannpencole/nifi-swagger-client/docs/FlowApi.md

 FlowApi apiInstance = new FlowApi();
 String id = "id_example"; // String | The remote process group id.
-Boolean nodewise = true; // Boolean | Whether or not to include the breakdown per node.
+Boolean nodewise = false; // Boolean | Whether or not to include the breakdown per node.
 Optional, defaults to false String clusterNodeId = "clusterNodeId_example"; // String | The id of the node where to get the status. try {
-    ProcessorStatusEntity result = apiInstance.getRemoteProcessGroupStatus(id, nodewise, clusterNodeId);
+    RemoteProcessGroupStatusEntity result = apiInstance.getRemoteProcessGroupStatus(id, nodewise, clusterNodeId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling FlowApi#getRemoteProcessGroupStatus");